Updated: Jan 10

-Immediately I felt that we were about to enter a different world.
-The smell was intense, garbage was all over the place , people were staring at us and one of the first things we actually witnessed were two drug dealers quite actively supplying some of their customer with whatever they had.
+Immediately I felt like I was entering into a different world.
+The smell was intense, garbage was all over the place and people were staring at us.
+One of the first things we got to witness were two drug dealers quite actively supplying some of their customer with whatever they had.

 Again this was shortly after 6am on a Sunday morning.
 So definitely not something usual during this time of the day.

-Next to the railway we could see small houses, little kids running around naked or old people sitting on the ground washing their clothes or preparing their goods to later sell them on the streets and markets of Phnom Penh.
+Next to the railway we saw small houses, little kids running around naked and old people sitting on the ground washing their clothes or preparing their goods to then later sell them on the streets and markets of Phnom Penh.

 For me personally this was one of the most intense areas I’ve ever came across in Southeast Asia.